dev-jetzt/fullstack/README.md

 # Fullstack

 ## What is this?
-This is a minimalist sample web app to demonstrate multiple technologies used at Dev.jetzt camp 01/2020.
+This is a minimalist sample web app (a movie database) to demonstrate multiple technologies used at Dev.jetzt camp 01/2020.

 ## How to run locally
 First, clone to a directory of your choice.
 Then...